-It has now spread to many states and countries in:
+It has now spread to many territories, states, and countries in:

-The virus was confirmed in Puerto Rico in December 2015.
+The virus was confirmed in Puerto Rico, American Samoa, and United States Virgin Islands.

 Only about 1 in 5 people infected with Zika virus will have symptoms.
 This means that you can have Zika and not know it.